 However, the Marlin Model 60 is not a winner for accuracy by any means.
 Typically, these guns will shoot 2 or 3moa making their effective range on small game about 50 yards.
 Use this to your advantage and buy a slim and trim rifle scope with low magnification that you can move through brush easily with.

 Otherwise, you will ruin the handling characteristics of the Marlin Model 60, arguably one of the best carrying guns in the woods.
 Definitely, the best carrying rimfire rifle ever made for hunting and outdoor use.

 Best Scope for Marlin 60 on the Market

 1. Nikon ProStaff Rimfire with BDC Reticle

 This scope is an excellent example.
-It is from the pro-staff lineup and is a rimfire rifle scope specially designed with a BDC reticle and huge 40 mm objective Bell that is extremely bright and easy to hunt with.
+It is from the pro-staff lineup and is a rimfire rifle scope specially designed with a BDC reticle and huge 40 mm objective lens that is extremely bright and easy to hunt with.

-If you have a hunting or target rimfire rifle for an adult, with a full-size stock this scope makes a lot of sense.
+If you have a hunting or target rimfire rifle for an adult, with a full-size stock, this scope makes a lot of sense.
 It is full-size and much heavier than most rimfire rifle scopes and balances out an adult sized rifle much better than other scopes.

-That feature alone, combined with the excellent optical quality and BDC reticle make this one of the best overall rimfire scopes on the market and perfect for a Marlin model 60 that is going to be used a lot.
+That feature alone, combined with the excellent optical quality and BDC reticle make this one of the best overall rimfire scopes on the market, and perfect for a Marlin Model 60 that is going to be used a lot.